Scholarships & Funding

 Scholarships, Programs & Funding

-The Minority Fellows Program (MFP) is a fellowship competition for individuals from underrepresented backgrounds applying to or in the early stages of doctoral programs in political science.
+The Minority Fellows Program (MFP) is a fellowship competition for individuals applying to or in the early stages of doctoral programs in political science.
 The American Political Science Association MFP was established in 1969 (originally as the Black Graduate Fellowship) to increase the number of minority scholars in the discipline.
 Since its inception, the MFP has designated more than 600 fellows and contributed to the successful completion of doctoral political science programs for more than 100 individuals.

 The Benjamin A. Gilman International Scholarship enables Pell Grant recipients to study abroad by providing up to $5,000, and up to $8,000 for applicants studying a critical need language while abroad.
 The award can be used to defray eligible study costs, including program tuition, room and board, books, local transportation, insurance, international airfare, passport, and visa fees.
 The University's College Center for Research and Fellowships is available to provide advising and application essay writing support to students.